TL,DR:

 Astrill VPN

 Often we start a search like this within the SpyCloud Investigations solution using IP addresses.
 Like most of the DPRK’s cyber operations, the individuals involved appear to be located outside of North Korea, with many operating out of Chinese provinces near the North Korean border.
 This is mostly out of operational necessity; North Korea has extremely limited access to electricity and virtually no internet access.
 Mandiant published a list of IP addresses that they observed being used by DPRK remote workers.
 Many of these IP addresses are associated with the Astrill VPN service, a popular VPN in China.
-SPUR also published a much more extensive list of Astrill VPN IPs.
+SPUR also published a much more extensive list of Astrill VPN IP addresses.

 02